-The Group does not believe the delay brought about by the moratorium on hydraulic fracturing has impacted the carrying value of the asset.
+The Group does not believe the delay brought about by the moratorium on hydraulic fracturing impacted the carrying value of the asset.
 The inquiry concluded its work with the publication of a Final Report in March 2018 and was followed by the Northern Territory government's decision to lift the moratorium in April 2018.

-Work has commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.
-The work programme and the announcements during 2018 and 2019 as outlined in the Management's Discussion & Analysis document for the year ended 31 December 2018, provide sufficient evidence to support the carrying value of the asset.
+Work re-commenced in 2019, the announcements during 2019 and 2020 along with the 2017 Discovery Evaluation Report from the Amungee NW-1H well as outlined in the Management's Discussion & Analysis document for the year ended 31 December 2019, provide sufficient evidence to support the carrying value of the asset.